 - The Dune miniseries.

-- Happens in a season 2 episode of Fringe.
+- Happens in the Fringe episode "Night of Desirable Objects".

 - The Mongolian death worms in Lost Tapes.